 How to use the Bottle Units

-Once to the site, the bottle units can be lowered using ropes, or dropped with the assistance of free divers, who will control the descent and ensure the units end up in the desired location.
+Once at the site, the bottle units can be lowered using ropes or dropped with the assistance of free divers, who will control the descent and ensure the units end up in the desired location.
 If it is necessary to move the units once on the bottom, we recommend one of two techniques.
-The first technique, which is used in coral reef areas, is to use a liftbag to achieve near neutral buoyancy, and then a team of two divers can lift and swim the unit into place.
-Divers should never use their BCD’s to life any objects underwater.
-The second method, used in areas with entirely sandy bottoms, is for the divers to remove their fins and walk the units into place, this is the easiest and fastest method, but should never be used in areas where the benthos will be disturbed or harmed in the process.
+The first technique used in coral reef areas is to use a lift bag to achieve near-neutral buoyancy, and then a team of two divers can lift and swim the unit into place.
+Divers should never use their BCD’s to lift any objects underwater.
+The second method, used in areas with entirely sandy bottoms, is for the divers to remove their fins and walk the units into place, this is the easiest and fastest method but should never be used in areas where the benthos will be disturbed or harmed in the process.

 Once the units are in their final position, divers should twist and shake them to allow them to settle slightly into the sand or rubble, this will prevent them from moving around in any large waves or currents.
 Next, corals can easily be transplanted to the units using marine epoxy.
-The units are designed to accept both corals from the table nurseries (in which the vinyl tubes are the same diameter as the bottle mouths), or corals of opportunity from the reef.
-Corals of opportunity are coral fragments which have been created naturally due to fish feeding, waves, and storms; but may also be from human caused disturbances such as diver contact, anchors, boat groundings, or fishing.
-If these fragments are larger than about 10 cm, then it may be best to transfer them directly to the bottle units instead of utilizing the nurseries.
+The units are designed to accept both corals from the table nurseries (in which the vinyl tubes are the same diameter as the bottle mouths), and corals of opportunity from the reef.
+Corals of opportunity are coral fragments that have been created naturally due to fish feeding, waves, and storms but may also be from human-caused disturbances such as diver contact, anchors, boat groundings, or fishing.
+If these fragments are larger than 10 cm, then it may be best to transfer them directly to the bottle units instead of the nurseries.

-Place the coral fragment into the mouth of the bottles, or within the matrix of bottles and coral rubble at the surface of the unit, and secure with a small amount of underwater epoxy.
-The corals will grow quickly on the inert glass bottles, or the dead coral/shells, and should colonize the units quite rapidly.
+Place the coral fragment into the mouth of the bottles or within the matrix of bottles and coral rubble at the surface of the unit, and secure it with a small amount of underwater epoxy.
+The corals will grow quickly on the inert glass bottles or the dead coral/shells and should colonize the units quite rapidly.

 The most common problems we have seen with this technique over the years are: